 The principal modalities of medical diagnostic imaging systems include MRI, CT, digital x-ray, PET, SPECT (single photon emission computed tomography) and ultrasound devices.
-Although demand for medical imaging equipment has been sluggish in recent years due primarily to cost containment pressures and consolidation in the health care industry, the Company believes that demand for medical diagnostic imaging equipment will increase modestly over the next three years.
-The Company believes that this increase will be primarily due to the introduction of next-generation devices, together with the anticipated future development by the major medical imaging manufacturers of new international markets for their diagnostic equipment.
-The Company believes medical imaging equipment manufacturers will continue to replace in-house designed digital signal processing systems with commercially available systems designed by the Company and others.
+The Company believes that demand for medical diagnostic imaging equipment will increase modestly over the next few years, fueled by the introduction of next-generation devices, together with the anticipated future development by the major medical imaging manufacturers of new international markets for their diagnostic equipment.
+The Company believes medical imaging equipment manufacturers will continue to replace in-house designed digital signal and image processing systems with commercially available systems designed by the Company and others.